The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 USE OF SUBMISSION MATERIALS

-All nominees will need to provide a DCP copy of the Production for screening during the Festival.
+All nominees will need to provide a ProRes video file of the Production for screening during the Festival.
 No Production which has been nominated for an award may be withdrawn by an Entrant after publication of the Festival programme.

 The scheduling and timetabling of screenings is entirely at the discretion of the Wildscreen team.